FY2021 Iowa City Police Department Budget Summary

 Department-Wide Expenditure & Revenue Summary

-In Fiscal Year 2021, the Police Department is 90.64% funded by property tax support.
+Based on the Fiscal Year 2021 revised budget, the Police Department is 87.85% funded by property tax support.
 The remaining revenue sources are broken out in the chart below:

 Police Department employee wages and benefits expenses account for 86.52% ($13,555,633) of total department expenditures, with the bulk of this budget funding sworn officers (85.00 FTE).
 Additionally, the FY2021 police budget includes funding for 24.26 civilian police employees.